Precise Spectroscopy of High-Frequency Oscillating Fields with a Single-Qubit Sensor: Introduction

-In this work, we propose an experimentally feasible scheme for measuring the frequency of a fast-oscillating field using a single qubit sensor.
+In this work, we address this challenge and propose an experimentally feasible scheme for measuring the frequency of a fast-oscillating field using a single qubit sensor based on quantum heterodyne detection.
 In each single measurement, we effectively obtain a much slower radio-frequency (RF) signal field in a rotating frame, which is then spectrally separated from its noise environment and measured using a dynamical decoupling sequence.
 Extremely sharp $\pi$-pulses to be synchronized with the fast-oscillating field are thus not required and the sensor's working region can be extended to the high-frequency range under ambient conditions.
 We further extract information on the target frequency by harnessing phase correlations between successive single measurements based on the Qdyne technique.
 The proposal is feasible with a solid-state-spin system formed by negatively charged nitrogen-vacancy (NV) center in diamond as well as other atomic qubit systems, and thus serves as a versatile tool for high-resolution quantum spectroscopy.